Freak613/1more/README.md

 ```

 Assign given key to ComponentNode.
 This key is used in nodes reconciliation algorithm, to differentiate nodes from each other and perform proper updates.

-Note: only arrays of keyed components are supported.
-Trying to render array of non-keyed items will not work properly.

 #### invalidate